 About Us

-Koobeng started from a simple frustration: most personal finance content written in English is built for American or British readers.
-The advice assumes you have a 401(k), file taxes with the IRS, or worry about Student Finance England.
-For South Africans navigating PAYE deductions, load shedding costs, JSE ETFs, and the rand's mood swings, that advice lands somewhere between irrelevant and misleading.
+Koobeng started from a simple frustration: most English-language lifestyle and personal-finance content is built for American or British readers.
+The advice assumes you have a 401(k), file taxes with the IRS, or buy plants suited to a different climate.
+For South Africans navigating load shedding, the rand's mood swings, the rhythm of a Joburg week or a Durban weekend, that advice lands somewhere between irrelevant and misleading.

-We set out to build the resource we wished we had — a site where a graduate in Braamfontein or a family in Durban North can find practical, source-backed articles written for their actual financial reality.
+We set out to build the resource we wished we had — a site where a graduate in Braamfontein or a family in Durban North can find practical, source-backed articles about the things that shape a normal week: routines, rest, home, careers, the economy, and the everyday money decisions in between.
 No jargon walls, no sales pressure, no recycled American talking points with "South Africa" pasted into the title.

 Our Editorial Approach

 We write in plain English with local context.
 That means rands, not dollars.
 Capitec and TymeBank, not Chase and Ally.
 Stokvels, not "savings circles".
+Indoor plants chosen for South African flats and balconies, not for a Brooklyn loft.
 Our goal is clarity, not cleverness.

 What We Cover